lahin31/practical-database/README.md

 # Practical Database

-This repository explains different database scenarios, helping us design better database architectures.
+This repository explains various database concepts through real-world scenarios, providing insights that help in designing more efficient and scalable database architectures.

 ## I heard about Schemaless.
 MongoDB is Schemaless.
 Does that mean there is no schema?